Lindsay (crater)

-Dr E. J. Öpik stated that this crater was likely formed by the impact of an asteroid about 1 mile (1.6 km) in diameter.
+E. J. Öpik stated that this crater was likely formed by the impact of an asteroid about 1 mile (1.6 km) in diameter.
 The outer rim of this crater is worn and irregular, with incisions along the northern and southern inner walls.
 There is a cleft in the southeastern rim that links with the slightly larger Dollond B. The interior floor is level and is crossed by a crater chain and a slender cleft at the west end.

 This crater was designated Dollond C before being given its current name by the IAU.
 Dollond itself is located to the south-southeast, due east of Anděl.